In our previous post about HelpSystems’ annual State of IBM i Security study, we recapped one key theme the report unearths every year.

 Third-party cloud management not only ensures improved auditing, reporting, and security, it also provides continuity and redundancy.
 An experienced team with deep knowledge of existing legacy infrastructure and newer data management strategies ensures seamless operations for staff and customers as well as needed redundancy.

-You can also read about IBM i offerings, such as remote administration and monitoring, on our IBM i platform services information page.
+Learn more on our IBM i platform services information page.